sudssm/daruma/README.md

 python build.py
 ```
 The newly built app will be in the `dist` directory.

+### Dependencies
+Daruma depends on libnacl, libffi, and liberasurecode.

 ## Testing
 `py.test` will automatically run all available test cases.